Glossary of Translation Terms

 Languages don’t always have the same grammatical structure and morphology as other languages.
 Sometimes it can take many more words or phrases to express the same meaning in the target language.
 This is typical in English to Spanish, French, Italian and Portuguese.
 The text expansion rate for these language pairs varies from 10 to 20%.

-Transcription services involve listening to recorded speech, either from an audio or video file, and providing the text, word for word, in written form.
+Transcription services involve listening to recorded speech, either from an audio or a video file, and providing the text, word for word, in written form.

 The time between project confirmation by the client and delivery of the final translation.